juliopradom/deepproblog/README.md

 ### Downsampled Versions

 The downsampled datasets, including the shortened versions (10%, 1%) are generated using the following command inside the **examples/fraud/data/data_downsampler/downsampler.py**.
 This will output the files in the **examples/fraud/data/downsampled** folder.
-If you want to run only Experiment 1, you don't need to generate teh missing data versions.
+If you want to run only Experiment 1, you don't need to generate the missing data versions.

 ```
 python downsampler.py